StuxVT/ScryptTunes/README.md

-Instructions broken oopsies, will fix soon, contact me if you need help setting up
+## Need to rewrite instructions to be more comprehensive, if you need help, contact me.
+Happy to help set up:
+- Discord: @stuxvt
+- Twitter: @stuxvt

 # ScryptTunes